Sarabjitsukh/votingapp/README.md

 this contains two types of users admin and normal users, admin can perform task like create new polls, create users , delete polls ans delete users. normal users can vote after login.

-Running this app follow this simple steps. just go window powershell and type this commond
+Running this app follow these simple steps. just go to window powershell and type this command
-1. for installing pyhton -- go to https://www.python.org/
+1. for installing python -- go to https://www.python.org/
-and download setup and install after install -- you can check install verison from window power shell -- you can check how to install python throw this link -- https://www.youtube.com/watch?v=dX2-V2BocqQ
+and download setup and install, after install -- you can check install version from window power shell -- you can check how to install python through this link -- https://www.youtube.com/watch?v=dX2-V2BocqQ

-commonds -- python --version
+commands -- python --version
 than install flask.

 2. easy_install flask    -- for installing pyhton

 after install successfully
 then enter
-1. go to path which your project folder contain using cd commonds like
+1. go to path which your project folder contain using cd commands like

-like going for deskto --
+like going for desktop --
-cd de press tabs
+cd de then press tabs

-if you set path -- then type this commond for running app
+if you set path -- then type this command for running app
 1. python database  -- inti for database
 2. python poll.py
 3. flask run